MohitAswani/NFTMarketPlace/NOTES.md

 * The frontend is the react app.

-* We using bootstrap in the frontend to
+* We will be using bootstrap in the frontend.

 ## NFT Smart contract :

-* The ERC721 standard defines a set of all function that a NFT contract should have at bare minimum.
+* The ERC721 standard defines a set of functions that a NFT contract should have at bare minimum.
 This standard was created so that all the dApps are compatible with it.

 * And we import the URI storage smart contract.